 While they are roasting make the Shallot Ginger Miso “butter”.
 Heat the oil, butter or ghee over medium low heat, add the shallot and carefully sauté until golden, stirring often about 5-6 minutes.
 Add the ginger, cook 2-3 more minutes.
 Add the miso and using a fork, mash and it into the mixture, breaking it up as much as possible.
 It won’t get creamy, just mash the miso as best you can with the fork into the tiniest little bits, and let these bits get slightly crispy, sautéing 2 minutes or so.
 Turn heat off.

 When sweet potatoes are caramelized to your liking, place on a platter flesh side up, reheat the miso butter, pierce the flesh in a few spots using a spoon, (so miso butter can get down inside) then spoon a tablespoon or two of the sauce over each one, making sure to include the flavorful “brown bits” ( shallot, ginger, miso).

 Enjoy as a side dish or as a vegan main, along with a salad.

-Keywords: roasted sweet potatoes, baked sweet potatoes, roasted yams, miso butter, japanese sweet potatoes, roasting sweet potatoes, how to roast sweet potatoes, vegan sweet potato recipes
+Keywords: roasted sweet potatoes, miso roasted sweet potatoes, baked sweet potatoes, roasted yams, miso butter, japanese sweet potatoes, roasting sweet potatoes, how to roast sweet potatoes, vegan sweet potato recipes